Lullabot/fivefifteen/README.md

 1. Install any bower components with `bower install`.
 1. Run the app with `grunt server`.

+### Troubleshooting

+- If you get an error with `SELF_SIGNED_CERT_IN_CHAIN`, try running the following command before re-trying the install: `npm config set strict-ssl false`
+- If you get permission errors, try running the commands as the administrative user with `sudo`.

 ## Contributing

 1. Make sure there is an issue for anything you are working on.